xuhongxu96/depreduce/README.md

 ```

-## What is a Good Dependency Graph
+## What is a Good Dependency Graph?

 Our goal is to minimize the number of targets to be rebuilt after
 changes of any target.